Ventidius Cumanus: Procuratorship of Iudaea

-Scope of Authority
+Scope of authority

 Josephus, the main source for Cumanus' career, presents him as governing the whole of Iudaea until 52, when he was succeeded by Marcus Antonius Felix.
 However, Tacitus states that Felix was already governing Samaria before 52, while Cumanus had authority over Galilee to the north (see map).
 Tacitus does not mention who controlled other areas of the province.

 This conflict has led historians to take a number of positions on political arrangements in the province.
 Some have argued that Josephus' greater knowledge of Jewish affairs justifies favouring his account.
 M. Aberbach believes that there was a division of power, but that Tacitus reversed the governors' areas of authority and that Cumanus actually governed the south and Felix the north; this fits better with Josephus, who describes Cumanus as active in Jerusalem and nearby.
 Another suggestion is that part of the province was transferred to Felix after disturbances under Cumanus' rule.

-Roman-Jewish conflict
+Roman–Jewish conflict

-Under Alexander, the province of Iudaea had enjoyed a period of relative peace, but that proved to be transient, as Cumanus' governorship was marked by a series of serious public disturbances.
+Under Alexander, the province of Iudaea had enjoyed a period of relative peace, but that proved to be transient, as Cumanus's governorship was marked by a series of serious public disturbances.
 Trouble started while Jewish pilgrims were gathered in Jerusalem for the Passover feast.
 Cumanus, following the precedent set by earlier governors, assembled a detachment of Roman soldiers on the roof of the Temple portico to maintain order among the crowds, but one caused chaos by exposing himself to the Jews in the courtyard while calling out insults.
 Some of the Jews brought their complaints to Cumanus, but others began to retaliate by hurling stones at the soldiers.
-Some openly accused Cumanus of being responsible for the provocation - a sign that relations between governor and provincials may already have been poor.
+Some openly accused Cumanus of being responsible for the provocation – a sign that relations between governor and provincials may already have been poor.
 Finding himself unable to calm the angry crowd, Cumanus called for fully armed reinforcements, who assembled either in the Temple courtyard or on the roof of the Antonia Fortress, overlooking the Temple.
 In the ensuing stampede, according to Josephus' estimates, between twenty and thirty thousand people were crushed to death.
 The loss of life was substantial; the feast, says Josephus, "became the cause of mourning to the whole nation".

 Further unrest was triggered when an Imperial slave named Stephanus was robbed while travelling near Beth-horon.
 Troops sent by Cumanus to arrest the leading men of the nearby villages began plundering the area.
 One of them, finding a copy of the Torah, destroyed it in view of the villagers while shouting blasphemies.
 Angered by this insult to God and to the Jewish religion, a crowd of Jews confronted Cumanus at Caesarea Maritima, demanding that the guilty party should be punished.
 This time the governor acted decisively and ordered that the soldier responsible should be beheaded in front of his accusers, temporarily restoring the calm.